 *The Student Doctoral Kit includes textbooks, instruments and supplies that are required by the school according to guidelines submitted by the Store Committee.
 These materials are issued in a kit on matriculation day to all registered students.
 Instruments and supplies should not be purchased in advance.
 Release from kit purchases will not be granted.
 Allowance should be made for additional supplies and instruments that will be required during the educational program.

 **Fees for student body, class, ASDA and CDA memberships vary each year according to decisions of the student body and the respective classes.

 A full refund is provided on non-kit items returned within five school days of the date of purchase and within University policy.

 Student accounts are provided for payment of fees and student store charges.
 This privilege may be restricted for cause.

 Student accounts are billed on a monthly basis and are due and payable prior to the next billing date to avoid a late fee.

 Students who fail to make payments on accounts in a timely fashion and as billed are subject to suspension from the academic program without further action or procedures.
-In addition, a student will not be deemed to have met graduation requirements, nor will a diploma or transcript of academic performance be issued, until a student's account with the university is paid in full.
+In addition, a student will not be deemed to have met graduation requirements, nor will a diploma be issued, until a student's account with the university is paid in full.

 The student is responsible for financial management of assigned comprehensive care patients.
 This responsibility includes charging correct fees for procedures authorized.
 Students will not receive credit for a procedure if financial arrangements have not been made prior to initiating care.